collective/collective.contentrules.mustread/README.rst

 Todos
 -----

+- limitation of types that offer must-read actions is done by marker interface (see archetypes.zcml) - there might be nicer ways

+- implement dexterity behaviour for ICanBeMarkedAsMustRead

 - View that shows mustread records for an object or context including child-objects.

   Grouped in the following categories: